-For further information about whether the PSR applies to a child in your care, or other questions about the rule, you can reach out to your licensor, or to the dedicated PSR staff person with the Disability Services Division at DHS at positivesupports@state.mn.us.
-In addition, more information can be found on the DHS website here.
+For further information about whether the PSR applies to a child in your care, or other questions about the rule, contact your licensor or the dedicated PSR staff person in the DHS Disability Services Division at positivesupports@state.mn.us.
+In addition, more information can be found on the DHS website.